Technorely/tendermint/docs/spec/reactors/block_sync/reactor.md

 many blocks in parallel, verifying their commits, and executing them against the ABCI application.

-Tendermint full nodes run the Blockchain Reactor as a service to provide blocks to new nodes.
+Tenderely full nodes run the Blockchain Reactor as a service to provide blocks to new nodes.
 New nodes run the Blockchain Reactor in "fast_sync" mode, where they actively make requests for more blocks until they sync up.
 Once caught up, "fast_sync" mode is disabled and the node switches to